-Gantt charts have long been a staple of project planning, but they leave something to be desired when it comes to visualizing a project schedule.
+Gantt charts (www.etc-cc.com/etc/download/bmi/BIM project planning EN) have long been a staple of project planning, but they leave something to be desired when it comes to visualizing a project schedule.
 Most builders invested in their first project planning system more than a decade ago and they've become a vital tool for project management services.
 BIM solutions on the other hand are relatively new.
 Rich with information, building information models provide architects a wealth of design-centric tasks, energy analysis, sun studies, and specification management, to name a few.
 Given the success of BIM in the design realm, building firms are now turning to building information models for their own uses, constructability analysis, trade coordination, quantification, cost estimating, and so on.
 One of the most obvious building applications for BIM is where design and construction first come together: construction planning.